the-full-stack/website/docs/course.md

 ## Project

-Once the labs are done, you'll begin working on your own team project.
+Once the labs are done, you'll begin working on your own portfolio project.
-You'll create a working demo of an ML-powered application and share it with your fellow learners, getting feedback from course staff.
+You'll create a working a working ML-powered application of your choice and share it with your fellow learners, getting feedback from course staff.

-Selected projects will get the opportunity to share their work with the broader ML community.
+Selected projects will get the opportunity to share their work with the broader FSDL community.

 ## Who is this for

-The course is aimed at people who already understand the basics of deep learning and want to get to know the rest of the stack.

 ML Researchers and Engineers,
 MS students,